Cart Abandonment: What Is It and Why You Need to Fix It

 Once a visitor adds a product to cart, everything should be easy for them to buy.
 It should be too easy, in fact.

-According to the Baynard Institute’s survey, 28% of respondents complained that ecommerce businesses ask them to create an account, while a study from SaleCycle found 34% of consumers will abandon their shopping cart if they are forced to do so.
+According to the Baynard Institute’s survey, 26% of respondents abandon their shopping cart if they are forced to create an account.

 We could mention many benefits around having a visitor creating an account, but most of these benefits pale in comparison to your revenue.
 Let your visitors buy as guests, and you will see your conversion rates and sales volume skyrocket.